 I also really like the "light room" that Angela created just so she could stifle Zadie and her mind powers.
 This complete contrast to the main aspect of the book was really interesting.
 It shows that the artistic team can not only give us some great German expressionist dark figures, they can also create atmosphere in a white-out room, where we can hardly see anything.
 This really showcases their talents for both dark and light features.

 Overall, this was a good final issue to what’s been a series that went in a different direction than what I expected.
 Despite me wanting it to go a certain way, I’ve enjoyed the arc, and I hope that we get to see the team and the series back soon.

-Shadecraft #2 from Image Comics will be released on 28th April from your local comic shop as well as comixology
+Shadecraft issue 5 will be released by Image Comics on 21st July from your Local Comic Shop as well as comixology